Sukanth-Original/What-did-you-get-done/README.md

 An AI version of **Elon** checks in with you every 15 minutes (or a time limit you choose).

 It helps you:
-- 🧠 Remember casual reminders from your AI conversations
+- 🧠 Remember reminders from your AI conversations
 - ✅ Track productivity and completions
 - 🔍 Reflect on *how* you got things done

 ---

-When someone asks:
+So when someone asks:

 > “**What did you get done this week?**”

-You ask **Elon**, your personal AI.
+You ask **Elon**

 ---